The Myth of Building a Perfect Tech Blog

 After months of procrastination on building a “perfect” tech blog, I finally let go of all my anxiety and decided to write this article about my learnings behind building a blog.

 Since my very first interaction with a computer, blog posts have been everything to my learning.
 Along the way, I had published a few blog posts myself.
 I created and maintained a tech-blog back in the day when Blogspot was a thing.
-But despite all that experience, I was spoiled for choice when I saw down to build a blog for myself last year.
+But despite all that experience, I was spoiled for choice when I sat down to build a blog for myself last year.
 I was completely lost.

 I grew up looking at incredible and often unbelievable web-designs on awwwards.com (which in a way inspired me to pick up frontend), so when it came to my blog, I wanted it to stand out in all possible ways.